How to Protect Crops from Wild Animals Without Harm

 Sugarcane: In regions prone to elephant attacks, sugarcane is often used as a sacrificial crop to protect primary crops.

-5. Community-Based Strategies
+5. Community-Based Protection Methods

 To effectively protect crops from wild animals, farmers often rely on collective community strategies.
 Few collaborative measures that the farmers in a locality take up are: